kolitiri/blogging-time/_posts/2024-10-17-naive-state-machine.md

     CHASING = "CHASING"
 ```

-The `TrafficLight` should be able to broadcast changes to its state, hence we pass `braodcast=True` to all its actions.
+The `TrafficLight` should be able to broadcast changes to its state, hence we pass `broadcast=True` to all its actions.

 ```python
 class TrafficLight(StateMachine):